Originally a fishing and trading port, Hong Kong has evolved into a key financial hub where Eastern and Western interests intersect.

 There are excellent career development opportunities in a safe and interesting region with a lot of scope to save money and to travel.

-All Expat Explorer survey data and all tips (in quotation marks) are provided by HSBC.
+All Expat Explorer survey data, including the tips in quotation marks, is provided by HSBC.

 This information is purely for orientation and to inspire further research, it does not constitute advice and no liability is accepted to recipients acting independently on its contents.
 The views expressed are subject to change.

 Always remember to ensure you're aware of and comply with any laws in your host country or country of origin that apply to gift giving and bribery.